Codecademy/docs/content/c-sharp/concepts/loops/loops.md

 ## For Each Loop

-The `foreach` loop in C# execute a block of code for each element in a given array or collection.
+The `foreach` loop in C# executes a block of code for each element in a given array or collection.
 Each iteration, the block is run with a different element of the array.

 It is declared with the `foreach` keyword, followed by, in parentheses, a variable type, a variable name, the keyword `in` and the collection to iterate over.